The Best Trips for Newly Retired Travelers

 Although your travel budget may increase in retirement, you'll still want to look for affordable vacations — it allows you to stretch your dollars and get away more frequently.
 Many travel companies offer retiree discounts or senior fares.
 Aside from discounts, once you stop working, you'll also have the advantage of vacationing off-season when hotel and airfare prices are lower.
 You may also want to visit a popular golf and beach destination like Myrtle Beach on the shoulder season to experience mild weather while avoiding the peak crowds.

 Retirement brings opportunities to try new things and set off on new adventures.
 If you plan to travel frequently, don't forget to set an annual vacation budget.
-For added peace of mind, you may also want to consider travel insurance, which is often available through your credit card company.
+For added peace of mind, you may also want to consider travel insurance.